 The instrument has no moving parts or expensive optical components, as required in FT-IR devices.
-Spatial heterodyne systems have previously been used to make Raman measurements however the throughput advantage that the design provides has not been fully exploited.
+Spatial heterodyne systems have previously been used to make Raman measurements, however, the throughput advantage the design provides has not been fully exploited.

 In this paper, a new spectrometer is described based on the SHS design, to fully exploit this inherent etendue advantage.
 The system has been designed to be fibre coupled and can accept light from fibres with core diameters of up to 3 mm and a numerical aperture (NA) of 0.22 (with no internal adjustment required).

 The system uses a cooled IVAC Front illuminated CCD (from Andor), and two reflective diffraction gratings with 60 lines per mm, 70 × 70 mm in size.
 The diameter illuminated at the grating was 40 mm giving a resolving power of 4800.
 Giving a measured single-pixel resolution of 2.65 cm-1.
 The laser was fibre coupled (PD-LD Blue Box supplied by Laser 2000), with an operating wavelength of 785 nm, with 500 mW of output power.
 The laser light was then passed through a 785 nm, 4 nm bandwidth clean up filter provided by Semrock (LL01-785-12.5), to eliminate any spontaneous emission from the laser.
 The laser power was measured after the fibre and filter was 150 mW.